Gun Control Is Front And Center In Virginia Races

 "It's absurd to say that there is a bad time to talk about how we might make our communities safer," says Kiehl-Kearney.
 "If we can't talk about it when our community is hurting, if we can't talk about it when lives have been lost, then when is the right time to talk about it?"

 Havekost adds, "When I hear those words, ['Too soon'], I think, 'Too soon?
 It's too late.' ...
 This is the perfect time for us to say, 'We have a problem.
-We can change it.'"
+We can change it.' "

 The 8th District in Virginia Beach, with a sizable military presence, tilts Republican.

 Donald Trump won here by nine points.
-But the district has also gone for Democrats in races for governor and the U.S. senate.
+But the district has also gone for Democrats in races for governor and the U.S. Senate.

 If Missy Cotter Smasal manages to defeat Bill DeSteph on Nov.
-5, political science professor Quentin Kidd of Christopher Newport University says he'll give credit to two things: the issue of guns, and a surge of mobilized and energized women voters.
+5, political science professor Quentin Kidd of Christopher Newport University says he'll give credit to two things: the issue of guns and a surge of mobilized and energized women voters.

 That trend, he says, would have implications well beyond Virginia Beach.